Normally we ask you to come for an initial visit for a period varying from a week to a month.

 Read The West Australian's article about Dom Paul Fosters' decision to join the monastery.

-For more information contact the Vocations Director on 08 9654 8018
+For more information contact the Director of Formation - Abbot John Herbert on 08 9654 8018

 Holy Trinity Abbey, New Norcia, Western Australia 6509.